The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: The Origin of 300S

-Although the radial velocity of 300S is not consistent with the known portions of the Sgr stream (G09), the spatial overlap between the two and their chemical similarity suggests the possibility that the stream progenitor might once have been a dwarf satellite of Sagittarius.
-Cosmological simulations suggest that $\sim30-60$\% of dwarf satellites around MW, M31-like halos were accreted as members of galaxy groups \citep{wetzel2015satellite}; thus, the phenomenon of group infall more generally is not unlikely.
+The origin of 300S could be connected with other known substructures.
+While the orbit of 300S is not perfectly coincident with that of VOD, their similarity suggests that that the two substructures could share a common origin. \citet{carlin2012vod} estimated a progenitor mass of $10^{9} M_{\odot}$ for VOD, so 300S may have fallen into the Milky Way with a more massive companion.
+Cosmological simulations indicate that $\sim30-60$\% of dwarf satellites around MW-like halos were accreted as members of galaxy groups \citep{wetzel2015satellite}; thus, the phenomenon of group infall more generally is not unlikely.
+Although the radial velocity and orbit shape of 300S are not consistent with the known portions of the Sgr stream (G09), the spatial overlap between the two and their chemical similarity suggests the possibility that the stream progenitor might once have been a dwarf satellite of Sagittarius.
 Previous wraps of Sgr debris around the Galaxy are not well-constrained by existing data, so an association with Sgr cannot currently be ruled out observationally.
-Improved proper motion measurements for both Sgr and 300S and more detailed modeling of the early history of the interaction between Sgr and the Milky Way would be needed to test this idea.
+For both VOD and Sgr, improved proper motion measurements and more detailed modeling of the early history of their interaction with the Milky Way would be needed to understand their relationship to 300S.